 Because Connie received a diagnosis at a more advanced stage, Dr. Chalas suggested a radical hysterectomy, or removal of the uterus, cervix, ovaries, and fallopian tubes, along with debulking, a surgical procedure that involves removing all the cancerous tissue.
-The extensive, five-hour surgery required Connie to remain at NYU Winthrop Hospital for four days during her recovery.
-“The quality of care at Perlmutter Cancer Center at NYU Winthrop Hospital is exceptional.
+The extensive, five-hour surgery required Connie to remain at NYU Langone Hospital—Long Island for four days during her recovery.
+“The quality of care at Perlmutter Cancer Center at NYU Langone Hospital—Long Island is exceptional.
 The doctors work in partnership with each other, and everyone takes an interest in who you are as a person.”

 In January 2009, Connie started a four-month chemotherapy regimen that included intravenous infusion therapy combined with intraperitoneal chemotherapy, in which the chemotherapy is administered directly into the abdominal cavity.
 Throughout her treatment, Connie continued her part-time job as a business and marketing professional and stayed active, which she says lessened the side effects of chemotherapy.
 She also took anti-nausea medication before treatment, helping her to manage her diet and nutrition, and avoid excessive fatigue.